nitheesh-cpu/TextBot/README.md

 # About this Project

 Python TextBot is a textbot that uses a collection of scripts I wrote to simplify certain aspects of my life such as remembering birthdays and homework assignments.
-I am able to send daily reminders on upcoming birthdays and homework submission and I can also use a variety of slash commands to access a variety of other information such as the news, weather, or simple a random meme.
+I am able to send daily reminders on upcoming birthdays and homework assignments and I can also utilize slash commands to access a variety of other information such as the news, weather, or simply a random meme.

 I am utilizing the [PyTextNow package](https://pypi.org/project/PyTextNow/) in order to communicate through a phone number using text messages which are then proccessed by the Raspberry Pi to output the desired information.